Deep xVA solver -- A neural network based counterparty credit risk management framework: The financial market

 where

-This representation highlights that the inclusion of different borrowing and lending rates introduces a non-zero funding adjustment which cannot be found independently of the other adjustments.
+This representation highlights that the inclusion of different borrowing and lending rates introduces a non-zero funding adjustment which cannot be found independently of the other adjustments. {As a consequence, differently from CVA, DVA and ColVA, FVA presents a recursive structure\footnote{{The ColVA can be recursive or non-recursive depending on the specification of the collateralizaton agreement: if the collateral is a function of the clean value, then the ColVA term is non recursive (and this represent the situation typically found in practice) however, if the collateral depends on the whole value of the transaction, then also this term is recursive as the FVA}.}}.
 An algorithm to compute all valuations adjustments systematically in the `non-recursive' and `recursive' setting, especially with the view of potentially large portfolios, is the focus of the next sections.